quobyte/quobyte-k8s-helm/README.md

 the CSI plugin.
 This allows you to run Quobyte in Kubernetes and consume Quobyte volumes from Kubernetes via persistent volumes claims.

+You can download the Free Edition of Quobyte from <https://www.quobyte.com>
+with up to 150TB capacity and CSI support.
+To access the Community support forum visit <https://support.quobyte.com> and sign up for a free Quobyte account.

 ## Requirements

 * The Quobyte server pods must run on a dedicated node pool, i.e. the VMs/machines in this node pool must not run any other pods.
 This is required to guarantee the stability and performance of your storage system.